kubedb/docs/docs/guides/hazelcast/concepts/hazelcast.md

 Hazelcast managed by KubeDB can be monitored with builtin-Prometheus and Prometheus operator out-of-the-box.

-### spec.configSecret
+### spec.configuration

-`spec.configSecret` is an optional field that allows users to provide custom configuration for Hazelcast.
+`spec.configuration` is an optional field that allows users to provide custom configuration for Hazelcast.
 This field accepts a [`VolumeSource`](https://github.com/kubernetes/api/blob/release-1.11/core/v1/types.go#L47).
 So you can use any Kubernetes supported volume source such as `configMap`, `secret`, `azureDisk` etc.

 ### spec.podTemplate